 Daniel D'Oca is Assistant Professor of Art History, Theory & Criticism at the Maryland Institute College of Art, and Principal and co-founder of Interboro Partners, a New York-based architecture, planning, and research firm that has won many awards for its innovative projects, including the MoMA PS1 Young Architects Program, the Architectural League's Emerging Voices and Young Architects Awards, and the New Practices Award from the AIA New York Chapter.
 His work has been published and exhibited widely, including features in Places, Domus, Urban Omnibus, I.D.
 Magazine, Architecture Magazine, the Architect's Newspaper, Lotus International, Metropolis, Praxis, dwell and Verb, and exhibitions at MoMA, MoMA PS1, Netherlands Architecture Institute, Walker Art Center, Museum of Contemporary Art Leipzig, Museum of Contemporary Art Detroit, Center for Architecture, the Storefront for Art and Architecture, and the German Architecture Museum.
 He received a Master in Urban Planning from the Harvard Design School, where he was also taught as a Visiting Design Critic.
-His forthcoming book The Arsenal of Exclusion & Inclusion will be published by Actar in 2012.
+His book, The Arsenal of Exclusion & Inclusion, was published by Actar in 2012.